Saint Helena: 1981 to present

-The British Nationality Act 1981 reclassified Saint Helena and the other Crown colonies as British Dependent Territories.
+The British Nationality Act 1981 reclassified Saint Helena and the other crown colonies as British Dependent Territories.
 For the next 20 years, many could find only low-paid work with the island government, and the only available employment outside Saint Helena was on the Falkland Islands and Ascension Island.
 The Development and Economic Planning Department (which still operates) was formed in 1988 to contribute to raising the living standards of the people of Saint Helena.

-It was not until 1992 that the Commission on Citizenship was established, restoring the islanders' rights including the right of abode.
+The Commission on Citizenship was established in 1992, restoring the islanders' rights including the right of abode.
 In 2002, the right to British citizenship was restored.

-In 1989, Prince Andrew launched the replacement RMS St Helena to serve the island; the vessel was specially built for the Cardiff–Cape Town route and featured a mixed cargo/passenger layout.
+In 1989, the then Duke of York, Andrew Mountbatten-Windsor, launched the replacement RMS St Helena to serve the island; the vessel was specially built for the Cardiff–Cape Town route and featured a mixed cargo/passenger layout.

-The Saint Helena Constitution took effect in 1989 and provided that the island would be governed by a Governor, Commander-in-Chief, and an elected executive and legislative council.
+The Saint Helena Constitution took effect in 1989, and provided that the island would be governed by a governor, a commander-in-chief, and an elected executive and legislative council.
 In 2002, the British Overseas Territories Act 2002 granted full British citizenship to the islanders and renamed the dependent territories (including Saint Helena) the British Overseas Territories.
 In 2009, The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 gave all three equal status; the British Overseas Territory was renamed Saint Helena, Ascension and Tristan da Cunha.

-In 2021, a ministerial system was introduced in Saint Helena after UK's approval of a constitution amendment.
+In 2021, a ministerial system was introduced in Saint Helena after UK's approval of a constitutional amendment.

+In January 2024, Prince Edward, Duke of Edinburgh visited the island.
+"Prince Edward is the first royal trip to the island since Princess Anne, the Princess Royal visited in 2002.
+Other royal guests include King George VI, Queen Elizabeth II, Prince Philip, Princess Margaret and The Queen Mother."
+While there, he visited Jonathan, a 191-year old tortoise, confirmed by the Guinness World Records to be the oldest living land animal.
+He toured the island, met residents, ceremonially opened the island's airport, and gave an address in the island's capital, Jamestown.